cpina/push-to-another-repository-docs/docs/_sources/configuration.rst.txt

 ``github-server`` [optional]
 ----------------------------

 Defaults to github.com.
-Needs to be different if using GitHub enterprise.
+Needs to be different if using GitHub for Enterprise.